cmdcolin/logistic_chaos_map/NOTES.md

-\*\*\* This part, the fact that it is a module name confused me a lot because many tutorials purport to show you how to integrate create-react-app with wasm but they have their wasm code published on NPM which is the only(?) reason their tutorials work
+\*\*\* This part, the fact that it is a module name confused me a lot because many tutorials purport to show you how to integrate create-react-app with wasm but they have their wasm code published on NPM which is the only reason their tutorials work if you don't do careful yarn link commands and such.
+This was really confusing to me so I developed this project that uses yarn workspaces

 See [ex1](https://www.npmjs.com/package/@prichey/hello-wasm) from
 [here1](https://prestonrichey.com/blog/react-rust-wasm/) and
 [ex2](https://www.npmjs.com/package/wasm-koala-blog) from
 [here2](https://koala42.com/using-webassembly-in-your-reactjs-app/)

-## Misconceptions and debunking

-It was really confusing to me when I saw these tutorials because they would claim to teach how to develop a wasm integration, but don't plain out and say that their module was published on NPM, and don't provide a way to develop the module locally as far as I could tell.
-This repo let's you develop the wasm and js in parallel

 ## Troubleshooting